 Buyers should beware of wiring instructions sent via email.
 Cyber criminals may hack or otherwise gain access to email accounts and send emails with false wiring instructions.
 Buyers should independently confirm wiring instructions in person or by telephone to a trusted and verified person or phone number prior to wiring any money.
-For more information, read Mortgage Closing Scams: How to protect yourself and your closing funds.
+For more information, read the Consumer Financial Protection Bureau's "Mortgage Closing Scams: How to protect yourself and your closing funds" webpage.